• Skip to primary navigation

 How do I peel and devein shrimp?

 To peel: Use your thumb to press into the underside of the shrimp where the legs are.
 Then, peel back from the top to the tail.
 Leave the bottom part of the outer layer and tail.
-To devein: Use a sharp knife to make a cut at the top from the front to the tail.
+To devein: Use a sharp knife to cut at the top from the front to the tail.
 You'll see a dark vein to pull out.
 If it breaks apart, use the knife to scrape the rest out.

 Instructions

-crushed pork rinds in the bowl of a food processor
+crushed pork rinds in the bowl of a food processor.

 If you use the plastic baggie method, be sure they are very finely crushed!
 If there are large pieces, the breading will not stick well.